 Shellfish and lower-fat fish such as halibut, yellowfin tuna, or cod tend to have a longer freezer life than fattier fish like salmon, sablefish, or Chilean sea bass because they contain fewer polyunsaturated fats (omega-3s) that are prone to oxidation.

-Exposure to air greatly shortens the quality of all frozen foods, but especially seafood, so packaging integrity is paramount.
+Exposure to air greatly shortens the quality of all frozen foods, especially seafood, so packaging integrity is paramount.
 Any frozen items that lose their vacuum seal should be used first.
-That's because, as mentioned above, the omega-3 fats unique to seafood (DHA and EPA), while uniquely healthful, are extremely vulnerable to oxidation.
-No matter how good your freezer, nothing will save a piece of seafood if its package's airtight seal is lost.
-This is the reason so-called "fresh seafood" sold in markets and restaurants is quite often disappointing.
+That’s because, as mentioned above, the omega-3 fats unique to seafood, known as DHA and EPA, are extremely vulnerable to oxidation.
+No matter how good your freezer is, nothing will save a piece of seafood if its package’s airtight seal is lost.
+This is the reason so-called “fresh” seafood sold in markets and restaurants is quite often disappointing.
 (More about this later.)

 Your nose knows

 You can recognize oxidized seafood from its rancid or “fishy” odor and flavor.
 If you thaw a portion of fish that appears to have a broken seal give it the “sniff test.”
-You'll know right away whether to discard it or not.
+You’ll know right away whether to keep or discard it.

 Show me the science

-A 2017 study by the University of Oregon and Ecotrust reported that "flash-frozen fish can be a fresher, higher quality product than never-frozen fish purchased at retail.
-Consumers could tell a statistically-significant difference between fresh and previously-frozen products, and did not prefer the fresh-never-frozen fish in any category of acceptability."
+A 2017 study by the University of Oregon and Ecotrust confirms Brody’s view, reporting that “flash-frozen fish can be a fresher, higher quality product than never-frozen fish purchased at retail.
+Consumers could tell a statistically significant difference between fresh and previously frozen products, and did not prefer the fresh-never-frozen fish in any category of acceptability.”

 Other key findings: